ofou/ofou/README.md

 # Hola, I'm Omar 👨🏻‍💻

-I'm a Computer Engineering student and Music producer.
-Currently doing a full-time CS & Engineering program in Chile, with special interests in AI, BCI & Startups.
-I'm passionate about tech, build products that users love and learning new things.
-Highly biased towards First Principles Thinking.
-I'm also an afficionate beekeeper on my free time. 🐝
+I'm a Software Engineer by training, music producer and writer/editor.
+I consider myself a very creative person, I like to work in the intersection of tech and media.
+Currently, I'm passionate about applying tech, grit and creativity to create value for individuals and companies, plus having fun solving difficult problems along the way.
+I'm proficient with Full Stack Python (Django, Flask), AWS, Node.js, and React.js.

+Lately, I've been learning a lot about Startups especially in engineering and product development.
+I'm enthusiastic about high tech industries such as Artificial Intelligence, Brain-Computer Interfaces and Neurotechnology.
+I'm highly biased towards pragmatism, thinking outside-the-box and first principles thinking.
+I'm a big fan of the new wave of nomadic and remote work lifestyle.
+Plus, I love open-source culture in general.

+In my freetime I enjoy making music in Ableton, hiking and traveling.